Queens Park Rangers 2-2 Brentford

 Despite failing to leave with all three points, Brentford moved up to 14th in the table, two places and two points above QPR.

-In an even first half, Sergi Canos went closest to opening the scoring, forcing QPR goalkeeper Alex Smithies into a diving save to his left.
+In an even first half, Brentford winger Sergi Canos went closest to opening the scoring, forcing QPR goalkeeper Alex Smithies into a diving save to his left.

-Immediately after the break Idrissa Sylla had a flicked effort come off the crossbar after meeting a Josh Scowen header from a corner.
+Immediately after the break, Idrissa Sylla saw his flicked effort come off the crossbar after he had met a Josh Scowen header from a corner.

 Soon after, Vibe put the Bees ahead and the Dane added a second in the 81st minute.

-In an enthralling finish, Smithies kept a deflected Ollie Watkins shot out with what proved a decisive intervention as Smith and Freeman pounced with late goals.
+In an enthralling finish, Smithies kept out a deflected Ollie Watkins shot with what proved a decisive intervention as Smith and Freeman pounced with late goals.

 Brentford have now lost 18 points from winning positions in the Championship this season, although Dean Smith's side have only lost one of their last 12 league games.